helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 #### Agentic Workflow

 Helidon supports LangChain4j declarative agentic workflows such as sequence and conditional agents.
 Each subagent remains a named Helidon service, and agentic systems can be composed using declarative annotations like `@SequenceAgent` and `@ConditionalAgent`.
 Helidon follows the LangChain4j declarative agent API, so many other agent types from LangChain4j can be used in the same way.
-For the full set of patterns and annotations, see the [LangChain4j Agents documentation][agents-documentation].
+For the full set of patterns and annotations, see the [LangChain4j Agents documentation][agents-documenta].

 The following workflow example illustrates how declarative composition works in practice.
 Agentic workflow allows composing more complicated behavior in a declarative way while keeping each agent focused on a single task.
 Instead of wiring orchestration code manually, you define sequence and conditional flow with annotations and let LangChain4j execute the workflow using shared agentic context.
 This makes it easy to connect specialized agents with guardrails, tools, MCP clients/servers, retrieval components, model selection, memory, and other LangChain4j capabilities.
 In Helidon, all of these remain named declarative service beans, so workflow topology and capabilities can be evolved with minimal boilerplate using annotations and configuration.

 ![Agentic workflow with sequence and conditional agents](../../../images/lc4j/agentic-workflow.svg)

 For example, `@SequenceAgent` runs listed subagents in order and shares intermediate outputs through workflow variables in the agentic context - a shared execution state where one agent writes values (for example via `outputKey`) and later agents read them (for example through `@V` parameters).
 In this workflow, `FlavorClassifierAgent` runs first and stores `flavor`, then `FlavorRouterAgent` uses that value to select the appropriate expert and produce the final `response` output key.
-For more details about agentic context and workflow state, see [LangChain4j Agents documentation][agents-documentation].
+For more details about agentic context and workflow state, see [LangChain4j Agents documentation][agents-documenta].

 ```java
 @Ai.Agent("helidon-expert")